Burning Man organizers lift driving ban after heavy rains left the event smothered in mud and trapped thousands

 Diplo and Chris Rock trudge, then hitchhike

-Over the weekend, some elected to leave the site by plodding through the thick mud, but “most of the RVs” remained stuck in place, Pershing County Sheriff’s Office Sgt.
+Over the weekend, some elected to leave the site earlier than organizers recommended by plodding through the thick mud, but “most of the RVs” remained stuck in place, Pershing County Sheriff’s Office Sgt.
 Nathan Carmichael said Sunday.

 “Each step felt like we were walking with two big cinder blocks on our feet,” said Amar Singh Duggal, who managed to leave the festival with his friends after hiking about 2 miles in the mud.